poulson/Clique/_sources/numeric/factorization.txt

       This routine does not pivot, so it should be used with caution on matrices which are not Hermitian positive-definite.

-.. cpp:function:: void BlockLDL( Orientation orientation, DistSymmInfo& info, DistSymmFrontTree<T>& L )
+.. cpp:function:: void BlockLDL( Orientation orientation, DistSymmInfo& info, DistSymmFrontTree<F>& L )

    Performs a block-diagonal :math:`LDL^T` or :math:`LDL^H` factorization, depending on whether `orientation` is set to ``TRANSPOSE`` or ``ADJOINT``.